tranvansang/express-transformer/README.md

     - [Array of arrays iteration](#array-of-arrays-iteration)
 - [QA](#qa)

-This library helps you easier to get along with writing express validation/transformation middlewares, be more confident to implement your business logic without worrying about the data's validity.
+This library helps you more comfortable to get along with writing express validation/transformation middlewares, be more confident to implement your business logic without worrying about the data's validity.

 # Usage samples

-- Ensure a value exist.
+- Ensure a value exists.
 ```javascript
 const express = require('express')
 const {transformer} = require('express-transformer')